By: Ellaine Kryss Hubilla

 Garden enthusiast Tetchie Palaganas offers instructions on how to create your own moss ball:

-– Plant of your choice: use an easy-to-care plant, so it can easily adjust with the condition of the ball soil
+– Plant of your choice: use an easy-to-care plant, so it can easily adjust to the conditions of the ball soil

 -Soil mix: use a combination of 50% garden soil, 30% pumice, and 20% clay.